• English

 Connect Your Phone

-1. Install the Vibelet app via TestFlight (or the App Store)
+1. Install the Vibelet app from the App Store or release APK

 2. Open the app and tap Scan QR Code

-3. Scan the QR code displayed in your terminal
+3. Scan the QR code displayed on your computer

 Start a Session